 Unless this agreement is terminated as a result of force majeure, state laws and regulations, policy restrictions or government acts, if Party A fails to transfer the titles of all 44 suites of property rooms of the Target Property to Party B within 2 months, it will constitute a breach of this agreement by Party A. Under such circumstances, Party A shall make a payment in amount of 10% of the Aggregate Price to Party B and complete the title transfers within one month.
-If Party B delays in paying the purchase price due for more than three days, it will constitute a breach of this agreement by Party B, upon which Party B shall make a payment in amount of 10% of the Aggregate Price to Party A.
+If Party B delays in paying the purchase price due for more than three days, it will constitute a breach of this agreement by Party B shall make a payment in amount of 10% of the Aggregate Price to Party B. upon which Party B shall make a payment in amount of 10% of the Aggregate Price to Party A.